AlexETay7/Cache-Simulation/README.md

 The global hit ratio for a single-level cache is defined by HR = (# of cache 1 hits / # of cache 1 references)

-The global hit ratio for a multi-level cahce is defined by HR = (# of cache 1 hits + # of cache 2 hits) / (# of cache 1 references)
+The global hit ratio for a multi-level cache is defined by HR = (# of cache 1 hits + # of cache 2 hits) / (# of cache 1 references)

-The reason the global hit ratio for a multi-level cache is divided by only the number of references to the first cache is because we have to consider the cache as a black-box.
+The reason the global hit ratio for a multi-level cache is divided by only the number of references to the first cache is because we have to consider the cache as a black box.
 This means the (# of cache 1 references = # of global references).